Taking Climate Action to the Streets

-SFMTA’s mutli-modal transit system and the City’s broader transportation network generate a number of environmental benefits that help to make San Francisco a healthy, resilient and equitable city.
-Below are just a few ways projects that support walking, biking and transit ridership as well as sustainbility efforts that will help advance San Francisco's efforts towards its ambitious climate action goals.
+SFMTA’s multi-modal transit system and the City’s broader transportation network generate a number of environmental benefits that help to make San Francisco a healthy, resilient and equitable city.
+Below are just a few ways projects that support walking, biking and transit ridership will advance San Francisco's efforts towards its ambitious climate action goals.

 - Bike projects help to meet the city’s climate change goals by providing a safe, comfortable way for people to get around without producing harmful emissions;

-- Every trip made on a bike instead of a car helps to support the local economy, reduces traffic congestion, reduces emissions and improves air quality making San Francisco more livable for everyone.
+- Every trip made on a bike instead of a car helps to support the local economy, reduces traffic congestion, reduces emissions and improves air quality, which makes San Francisco more livable for everyone;

 - Getting just one person to make the switch and commute by bike can reduce up to 1.9 tons of CO2 emissions annually.

-Pedestrian safety projects inspire people to walk and explore their neighborhoods, support local business and reduce traffic congestion and can help San Francisco meet its climate action targets by encouraging mode shift and reducing emissions.
+Pedestrian safety projects inspire people to walk and explore their neighborhoods, support local business and reduce traffic congestion.
+By encouraging mode shift and reducing emissions, these projects help San Francisco meet its climate action targets.

-Public transit in San Francisco is the cornerstone of the City’s environmentally sustainable transportation system as it reduces greenhouse gas emissions in several ways:
+Public transit is the cornerstone of San Francisco’s low-carbon transportation system as it reduces greenhouse gas emissions in several ways:

 - Public transit increases the energy efficiency of travel as it can move a large number of passengers in a shared vehicle;